zy911k24/ModEM/README.md

 Resolving deltas: 100% (14565/14565), done.
 ```

-For more information of Git, GitHub and cloning, please see:
+For more information on Git, GitHub and cloning, please see:
 https://docs.github.com/en/get-started.

 You can also download specific versions and commits of ModEM by following [these